pymupdf/PyMuPDF-Optional-Material/README.md

 This material is subject to copyright of (c) 2016-2022 Jorj X. McKie.

 ## Folder `wheels-upto-Py3.5`
 Python versions 2.7 and 3.5 have been retired in 2020 and are no longer maintained.
 Consequently, PyMuPDF has stopped supporting them.
+The **PyMuPDF 1.18.4** is the latest version supporting Python versions 2.7 and 3.5.
 In case you you still need a wheel for those zombies, have a look in this folder.

 ## Folder `Windows-ZIP-binaries`
 Before we started making PyMuPDF wheels, we were experimenting with a self-made ZIP format for Windows.
 You can find these files here.